15 Young Adult Enemies To Lovers Books You Must Read

 This is about a girl who is participating in a rent fair.
 When she goes to sign up for the rent fair, she gets a bad first impression of the guy who runs the fair, and they immediately don’t hit it off.
 They’re very different.
 But during the fair, they play characters since they’re working it.
 Her character is a tavern wench, and his character is a pirate captain.

-So while they’re acting in the fair, they’re flirting with each other and have great banter, and they kiss.
-Once the fair’s over, they’re back to like not getting along.
-The Rent Faire vibe is one of the most fun settings in enemies to lovers romance.
+So while they’re acting in the fair, they’re flirting with each other, have great banter, and kiss.
+Once the fair’s over, they’re back to not getting along.
+The Rent-Faire vibe is one of the most fun settings in enemies-to-lovers romance.

 Well Met